Provencal ingredients for a Provencal cuisine

 At La Terrasse, chef José Bailly’s inventive menu offers regional dishes with a twist, with fish, seafood, meat and vegetables imaginatively and carefully prepared, inspired by recipes from René Jouveau’s La Cuisine Provençale de la tradition populaire: pouprihoun e tóuteno (small octopus, squid, seaweed), lou mourre de gat (small purple stuffed artichokes) agnèu (lamb, rosemary and wild garlic) served out on the terrace, in typically Provencal surroundings: ochre limewashed walls, floors tiled in warm pink-hued stone, and a stunning view of the sea.

-Open Friday and Saturday for dinner from 7.30 pm to 10 pm.
+May, June and September: Open from Wednesday to Saturday evening from 7.30 pm to 10 pm.

 Dip a celery stick into a bowl of anchoïade, delve into a salade niçoise, or a slice of grilled lamb, treat yourself to a tarte tropézienne… The restaurant La Plage offers typical and seasonal Provencal dishes, all made with local ingredients; simple dishes bursting with flavour to be shared in a family atmosphere.